energietransitie/twomes-p1-gateway-hardware/README.md

 To export the modified PCBs, consult the webpage of your PCB manufacturer of choice for guidance on how to produce the output files.
 For example,  see the [JLCPCB guide on how to export Gerbers](https://support.jlcpcb.com/article/149-how-to-generate-gerber-and-drill-files-in-kicad) and the  [JLCPCB guide how to export the BOM and POS files](https://support.jlcpcb.com/article/84-how-to-generate-the-bom-and-centroid-file-from-kicad)

 ## Features
-The Twomes P1 Gateway features:
+The Twomes P1 Gateway features the follwoing main hardware components:
-* an ESP32 microcontroller;
+* ESP32-WROOM-32D module;
-* a female RJ12 connector for connection to the P1 port of a smart meter adhering to the Dutch Smart Meter Requirements (smart meters compatible to DSMR v5 provide enough power for the Twomes P1 gateway);
+* female RJ12 connector for connection to the P1 port of a smart meter adhering to the Dutch Smart Meter Requirements (smart meters compatible with DSMR v5 provide enough power for the Twomes P1 gateway);
-* USB input for a 5 V power supply (only needed for smart meters adhering to DSMR v4 and lower);
+* micro USB input for a 5 V power supply (only needed for smart meters adhering to DSMR v4 and lower);
 * FTDI compatible serial programming header (3,3 V).

 ## Status